 Seeking to help young people in their respective projects of interest, which vary between agriculture, the industrial field and other means of production, the agency tries to provide them with funding, by collaborating with multiple banks, NGOs and microfinance associations.

-This simple and smooth initiative generates thousands of jobs for young people, especially for young graduates with intermediate and higher qualifications, professional managers, craftsmen and other professionals, owners of existing small projects, as well as people with special needs.
+This simple and smooth initiative generates thousands of jobs for young people, especially for young graduates with intermediate and higher qualifications, professional managers, craftsmen, owners of existing small projects, as well as people with special needs.

 Young entrepreneurs who wish to develop their own ideas for projects but are still brainstorming options could go to the SME Development Agency for assistance, for example.
 There they would be able to join training courses and be introduced to many project ideas by the agency itself.
 The latter would then ideally provide non-financial assistance through marketing, exhibitions and post-funding services such as following up on the project and offering technical support and courses in the export field.